suntong/html2md/.github/ISSUE_TEMPLATE/bug-report-template.md

 The reason for not reporting the issue [upstream](https://github.com/JohannesKaufmann/html-to-markdown/issues) is that ??

 **Describe the bug**

-A clear and concise description of what the bug is.
+Here is a clear and concise description of what the bug is --

 **To Reproduce**